 People think of video as primarily a visual medium, so music sometimes gets treated like an afterthought – something to be tacked on at the end of production.
-Yet, it’s plain to see (or hear?) that music is one of the most important stylistic choices in video.
-It deserves better!
+But if a video doesn’t have any background music, something about it feels… Empty.
+You’ve gotta fill that empty space, and stock music is the most affordable way to go.

 The best videos work by creating a connection with their audience.
 They create a mood, evoke an emotional response, and hold the viewer’s attention.
 That’s why, no matter what kind of video you’re making, music matters.